SDM-2021-16-SpongeBob/simple-todo-list/docs/SystemDesign.md

 There are various possibilities for creating the UI on Windows, including Win32 API, MFC, ATL, GDI+, DirectX, etc. In this article, I will show how we can use the same game logic implementation to build applications using various technologies.
 We will create two applications, one with Win32 API and one with C++/CX for the Windows Runtime.

+## PROCESSES

+1. Draw the board

+   First, you have to draw the board, which is made up of a 3 x 3 grid of squares.
+This means it has three rows of three squares.
+Some people play with a 4 x 4 grid, but that is for more advanced players, and we will focus on the 3 x 3 grid here.

+2. Have the first player go  first

+   Though traditionally, the first player goes with "X", you can allow the first player to decide whether he wants to go with "X"s or "O"s.
+These symbols will be placed on the table, in the attempt to have three of them in a row.
+If you're going first, then the best move you can make is to move into the center.
+This will maximize your chances of winning, since you'll be able to create a row of three "X"s or "O"s in more combinations (4) this way than if you chose a different square.

+3. Have the second player go second

+   After the first player goes, then the second player should put down his symbol, which will be different from the symbol of the first player.
+The second player can either try to block the first player from creating a row of three, or focus on creating his or her own row of three.
+Ideally, the player can do both.

+4. Keep alternating moves until one of the players has drawn a row of three symbols or until no one can win.

+   The first player to draw three of his or her symbols in a row, whether it is horizontal, vertical, or diagonal, has won tic-tac-toe.
+However, if both players are playing with optimal strategy, then there's a good chance that no one will win because you will have blocked all of each other's opportunities to create a row of three.

+5. Keep practicing

+   Contrary to popular belief, tic-tac-toe isn't purely a game of chance.
+There are some strategies that can help you optimize your skills and to become an expert tic-tac-toe player.
+If you keep playing, you'll soon learn all of the tricks to making sure you win every time -- or, at least, you'll learn the tricks to make sure you never lose.
+Its like 0's and x's.

 ## TECHNOLOGY